Agramondis

 Duration: March 2020 - March 2021

-PACY (Predicting African Cocoa Yield) is a design sprint-inspired innovation project that aims to revolutionize and democratize cocoa production forecasting across West Africa.
-The motivation is to harness the best science and technology - from remote sensing and micro sensor technology to machine learning and advanced crop modeling - to generate cocoa forecasts that are accurate, accessible, and affordable.
+PACY (Predicting African Cocoa Yield) was a design sprint-inspired innovation project that aimed to revolutionize and democratize cocoa production forecasting across West Africa.
+The motivation was to harness the best science and technology - from remote sensing and micro sensor technology to machine learning and advanced crop modeling - to generate cocoa forecasts that are accurate, accessible, and affordable.

 For this project, we worked in collaboration with the University of Edinburgh, Cocoa industry players and technology solutions providers.
 The project resulted in collaboration agreement between the University of Edinburgh and Tropical Research Services (TRS), to use data assets of TRS from decades of pod counting to develop and improve models.